After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 Sometimes your child might not want to spend time with you.

-This might be because she feels torn between her parents and doesn’t want to choose.
+This might be because your child feels torn between her parents and doesn’t want to choose.
 She might also be feeling upset if you and your former partner have been fighting.
 If you have a new partner, your child might not feel comfortable around that person yet, or it might be that your teenage child doesn’t want to be away from friends.

 These tips can help: